Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Pottery Barn Pearce Square Arm Sofa 4.1/5 roomy seat, sturdy build, broad size range loose cushions need upkeep, deep sit can encourage slouching loungers, families, flexible layouts
+Pottery Barn Pearce 4.1/5 roomy seat, stable build, broad size range cushions need upkeep, deep sit can encourage slouching loungers, families, flexible layouts

 Final Verdict

-If you want a sofa that feels substantial, looks clean-lined, and supports long movie nights, the Pearce Square Arm delivers a big, lounge-forward seat with a sturdier understructure than many “sink-in” couches.
-The trade-off is that the relaxed cushion style rewards people who sprawl, not people who insist on a crisp, upright perch.
+If you want a sofa that feels substantial, looks clean-lined, and works for long movie nights, the Pearce Square Arm delivers a broad, lounge-forward seat with a sturdier frame than many ultra-plush sofas.
+In our testing, it rewarded people who like to sprawl more than people who want a neat, upright perch.

 Who It’s For